Survival Analysis via Ordinary Differential Equations: Simulation Studies

 \subsection{Time-varying Cox model}

-We generate event times from the model where $(x_1, x_2, x_3, x_4, x_5)$ follows a multivariate normal distribution with mean $0$ and autoregressive covariance, $\beta_1=\beta_4=1$, and $\beta_2=\beta_3=-1$.
+We generate event times from the model where $(x_1, x_2, x_3, x_4, x_5)$ follows a multivariate normal distribution with mean $0$ and autoregressive covariance truncated at $\pm 2$, $\beta_1=\beta_4=1$, and $\beta_2=\beta_3=-1$.
 Let $\eta(t) = \sin(\frac{3}{4}\pi t)$ be a time-varying coefficient for $x_5$ and the coefficients of all other covariates be time-independent.
 The baseline hazard $\alpha(t)$ is set to 0.5.
 The censoring times are generated from an independent uniform distribution $U(0, 3)$, which leads to a censoring rate around 50\%.
-The sample size $N$ varies from 500 to 8000.
-We fit both the baseline hazard function $\alpha(t)$ and time-varying coefficient $\eta(t)$ by cubic B-splines with 6 interior knots.
-The interior knots equally separate the observed event times.
+The sample size $N$ varies from $1,000$ to $8,000$.
+We fit both the log-transformed baseline hazard function $\log\alpha(t)$ and time-varying coefficient $\eta(t)$ by cubic B-splines and set the number of knots $K_n=\lfloor N'^{\frac{1}{5}} \rfloor$, i.e., the largest integer smaller than $N'^{\frac{1}{5}}$, where $N'$ is the number of distinct observation time points.
+The interior knots are located at the $K_n$ quantiles of the $N'$ distinct observation time points.
 We compare the estimation accuracy and the computing time of the proposed sieve MLE with those of the partial likelihood-based estimator implemented in the ``coxph'' function in R with the ``tt'' argument set as the same cubic B-spline transformation of time.